Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires

-It is worth noting that the observed absorption enhancement depends strongly on the length of the nanowire coupled to the antenna.
-For the fabricated \SI{4.2}{\micro\meter}-long, 80 nm-wide WSi nanowire coupled to a cross-oriented bowtie antenna, the simulated enhancement factor at the resonant wavelength is approximately 33× relative to that of an identical nanowire without an antenna (Figure \ref{fig:Fig2}c), whereas the much shorter 200 nm-long, 80 nm-wide nanowire in Figure \ref{fig:Fig1}d shows an enhancement of \(\sim\)300× relative to its geometric area and \(\sim\)1200× relative to an identical nanowire without an antenna.
-This comparison indicates that the antenna-induced field enhancement is highly localized near the antenna feed gap, so only a short segment of the longer nanowire interacts strongly with the antenna near-field.
-The remaining nanowire length therefore contributes absorption similar to that of a bare nanowire and thereby reduces the overall enhancement when averaged over the full nanowire length.
-Accordingly, the photon-sensitive nanowire length in antenna-coupled detectors should ideally be comparable to this antenna-enhanced region, since extending it further provides little additional absorption benefit and may increase the dark count rate.
-Further details on the dependence of the observed absorption enhancement on the antenna-coupled nanowire length are provided in Section III of the Supplementary Information.
+It is worth noting that the observed absorption enhancement depends strongly on the length of the antenna-coupled nanowire.
+For the fabricated \SI{4.2}{\micro\meter}-long, 80 nm-wide WSi nanowire coupled to a cross-oriented bowtie antenna, the simulated enhancement at resonance is approximately 33× relative to an identical nanowire without an antenna (Figure \ref{fig:Fig2}c), whereas the much shorter 200 nm-long, 80 nm-wide nanowire in Figure \ref{fig:Fig1}d shows an enhancement of $\sim$300× relative to its geometric area and $\sim$1200× relative to an identical nanowire without an antenna.
+This comparison indicates that the antenna-induced field enhancement is highly localized near the feed gap, so only a short nanowire segment interacts strongly with the antenna near-field.
+Accordingly, the photon-sensitive nanowire length should be comparable to this antenna-enhanced region, since extending it further provides little additional absorption and may increase dark counts.
+Further details are provided in Section III of the Supporting Information.